Louis Lincoln Emmerson

 Louis Lincoln Emmerson (December 27, 1863 – February 4, 1941) was an American Republican politician and the twenty-seventh governor of Illinois.

-Family
+He was also a prominent figure in Freemasonry in Illinois.

+Early life

 Louis was born on December 27, 1863, in Albion, Illinois, and is the son of Jesse and Fannie Emerson.
+He was one of fourteen children.
+After completing his education in the Albion public school system, Emmerson moved to Mount Vernon, Illinois, in 1883, and established a career in the mercantile business.
 In 1887 Louis married his wife, Ann Mathews, who was the daughter of Thomas Matthews.

-Early life

-After completing his education in the Albion public school system, Emmerson moved to Mount Vernon, Illinois, in 1883, and established a career in the mercantile business.
 He also was influential in the organization of the Mount Vernon Third National Bank, which occurred in 1901.